-Gaming Guild - Designed for students who love to sit back and relax while playing games.
-All are welcome whether they are an expert gamer or a first timer.
-The Gaming Guild is open to learning about new games from video games to board games and everything in-between.
+Gaming Guild: For students who love to sit back and relax while playing games.
+All inclusive and open to learning about video games, board games, and everything in-between.

-Glee Club - Provides a safe and open environment where musical talents can be nurtured and dance talents expressed.
+Glee Club: Provides a safe and open environment where musical talents can be nurtured and dance talents expressed.

-Home Team - Provides outreach in the community and helps those in need by building teams of people who will work together and encourage each other in service projects.
+Home Team: Provides outreach in the community and helps those in need by building teams of people who will work together and encourage each other in service projects.

-Human Rights Advocates - Brings campus and community-wide awareness to the global plague that is the violation against human rights.
+Human Rights Advocates: Brings campus and community-wide awareness to the global plague that is the violation against human rights.

-Ink Slingers - Students who are interested in expressing themselves through creative writing.
+Ink Slingers: Club for students who are interested in expressing themselves through creative writing.